 Distracted driving facts:

-- Between September 1, 2011, when distracted driving legislation was introduced, through March 31, 2018, there have been 163,125 convictions.
+- Between September 1, 2011, when distracted driving legislation was introduced, and March 31, 2019, there were 186,564 convictions.

 - 97 per cent of these convictions were for using a hand-held communication or electronic device while driving.